FREE Commercial Debt Recovery Agency

 We enforce Late Payment Legislation and get your invoices paid

-Advocate enforce your legal rights, get your invoices paid, and provide your business with a completely free of cost debt collection service.
+Advocate enforces your legal rights, gets your invoices paid, and provides your business with a completely free-of-cost debt collection agency service.

 The clients Advocate work on behalf of and represent benefit from:

-Educating late payers that your invoices must be paid on time
+- Educating late payers that their invoices must be paid on time

 Chasing for payment of invoices that have not been paid on time can be stressful and frustrating.
 It also takes up time that would be better spent on growing your business.
-In some cases, late payment can become a serious issue if a business cannot pay its suppliers on time.
+Sometimes, late payment can become a serious issue if a business cannot pay its suppliers on time.
 The excellent working relationships you have built with your suppliers could become strained simply because you have not been paid on time.
-Every week businesses in the UK that cannot pay their overheads and suppliers are forced to close while being owed money by debtors that would have cleared their debts.
+Every week, businesses in the UK that cannot pay their overheads and suppliers are forced to close while being owed money by debtors who would have cleared their debts.

 Instructing us takes just a few minutes using our online account referral form.
 Enter your details and the debtor’s details along with a brief description on the nature of the debt and how it occurred.
 We will commence action as soon as we receive your completed instruction form and copy invoices.
 Initially, we will analyse the debtor’s credit profile and credit rating to determine the most appropriate course of action.

 Don’t worry.
-We have access to the latest debt collection software and real-time information that will answer all of the above questions and more in just a few minutes, providing us with a detailed debtor profile and course of action to follow.
+We have access to the latest commercial debt recovery software and real-time information that will answer all of the above questions and more in just a few minutes, providing us with a detailed debtor profile and course of action to follow.